camunda-academy/academy-ilt-preparation/c8-saas-verification-tool/README.md

 ## How to Use

 1. Clone / download the project
-2. Ask for a token.txt file to a Camunda Trainer
+2. Ask for a envVars.txt file to a Camunda Trainer/Manager
 3. Copy the file in the root directory of the project
 4. Run the script:
    - **Windows**: Open PowerShell at the project root directory and run `./testConnection.ps1`